“Organizational effectiveness and vitality begins with a state of self-awareness.”

 People usually have different views of their efficiencies.
 When they know they are self-aware, it can alter the direction of their thoughts to make the appropriate changes.
 They know what they have to do and what they are doing that is jeopardizing the goal which in return, increases productivity.

-Ultimately, self-awareness will analyze your performance and you won’t grow until you watch out your personal skills.
+Ultimately, self-awareness will analyze your performance and you won’t grow until you watch out for your skills.

 Now that you know self-awareness is important for our productivity.
 How do we develop it?